 The numerical solution of the model is a burdensome exercise.
-Because of the curse of dimensionality, parametrizing the model to match the number of cities and occupations used for the empirical analysis (209 cities and 95 occupations) is unfeasible.
+Due to the size of the state space, parameterizing the model to match the number of cities and occupations used for the empirical analysis (209 cities and 95 occupations) is unfeasible.
 To decrease the size of the state space, I cluster similar cities together and represent each group as a unique city in the model.